 Light up a replica of the Morris Island Lighthouse that guided ships into Charleston’s harbor, and learn what life was like for the family of a lighthouse keeper living on the island in the 1880s.

-Robert is a young slave boy living in Charleston in 1800.
-He hauls crates and barrels on and off ships.
-Rummage through the crates and barrels to see what was coming and going through the port of Charleston.
-Discover the crops that generated the region's great wealth and the slaves who helped create that wealth.
+Hoist a “jolly roger” pirate flag, rummage through crates to find what went through the port of Charleston, and learn to tie sailor’s knots as you discover the Lowcountry’s historic connection to the sea.
+Learn about the crops that generated the region's great wealth and the enslaved Africans who helped create that wealth.
 Understand how the slaves arrived here and the knowledge they brought with them.
-Find out about the pirates that once terrorized the South Carolina coast.
-Children can raise the "jolly roger" of their favorite pirate up the mainmast of the wharf area.
+Find out about the pirates who once terrorized the South Carolina coast.

-Step through the door of The Charleston Museum's Heyward Washington House and experience the life of a child in colonial Charleston.
-Betsy, whose portrait hangs at the Heyward-Washington house today, tells you about life without toy stores, video games and television.
-Go through toy chests and play with toys like Betsy had.
-Listen to Mozart as you have a make-believe tea party by the fireplace and try on reproduction 18th century clothing.
+Step through the door of a “kid-sized” version of The Charleston Museum's Heyward-Washington House and experience the life of a child in colonial Charleston.
+Play with toys like those that belonged to colonial era children, have a tea party next to the fireplace, or try on reproduction 18th century child clothing.

 Hear tall tales of the South Carolina Lowcountry in Lowcountry Stories, which features an interactive storytelling station with video of local storytellers telling entertaining tales of Charleston, Gullah people, Native Americans, and more.

 Kidstory also features regularly rotating exhibits inspired by children.
 Currently on display is Feathered Friends, featuring mounts of birds from around the world.